 Most models aim to get signed to reputable agencies, and many models start out as freelance models and continue on to sign for agencies later on.

-A good starting rate for new freelance models is around $50 per hour for studio catalogue shoots.
+If you are wondering how much can a model make, a good starting rate for new freelance models is around $50 per hour for studio catalog shoots.

-A freelance model’s rates can vary widely and depend on a lot of factors such as:
+A freelance model salary can vary widely and depend on a lot of factors such as:

-- Experience – rookie, mid-level, or seasoned pro
+- Experience – rookie, mid-level, or a seasoned pro

 - Your look – are you a niche model, high fashion, etc

-- Shoot type – studio/indoor, outdoor, catalogue, lookbook, campaign
+- Shoot type – studio/indoor, outdoor, catalog, lookbook, campaign

 - Portfolio – how varied or focused your portfolio is